 - Adding an inviting fire to the fireplace

-- Fresh modern furniture on the balcony
+- Or, fresh modern furniture on the balcony

 - And whatever you can think of to enhance and bring value to your photos

-Properly edited photo effectively shows the property in its full glory and beauty, convincing the viewer that the property he is looking at is an ideal investment.
+A properly edited photo effectively shows the property in its full glory and beauty, convincing the viewer that the property he is looking at is an ideal investment.

 All things considered, these more advanced editing techniques can all quickly be done by PhotoUp’s professional real estate photo editors.

-7. Reduce Noise
+7. Reducing Noise

 Noise or grain appears as millions of hazy dots and decreases the image’s clarity and quality.
-Seeing that, makes otherwise beautiful photos look grainy and unappealing.
+Seeing that makes otherwise beautiful photos look grainy and unappealing.